Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 - Emergency weather alerts such as a high wind or storm warning.
 - Many OWF units can be linked together to form a more detailed and rich forecast.
 - More stuff :)

-# Getting Started
-Great!
-So you want to build your own OWF board, huh :p

-To get started, head over to the [**Building OWF**](https://github.com/Kwiatens/OWF-Offgrid-Weather-Forecaster/blob/main/docs/00_Getting_Started.md) section, where you'll find everything you need to assemble your own device - including hardware options, component lists, and step-by-step instructions.

 ## Future plans